Riccardo9190/aws-s3-frontend/README.md

 - Install all dependencies with ```npm install```

-- Set environment variable for the API:
+- Set the environment variable for the API:

 ```shell
 echo "REACT_APP_BASE_API=http://localhost:8080" > .env